zapier/visual-builder/docs/_partners/feature-requests-bugs.md

 ## How to Make a New Version of Your Integration

+Sometimes you may want to add something new to your integration.
+You may need to fix bugs in your integration, or add additional details to resolve user issues.
+You might want to add additional triggers, actions, or searches to your integration as uses request them.
+Or, over time, you may need to change your app's authentication and API calls.

-The Zapier platform makes it easy to
+The Zapier platform makes it easy to build new versions of your integration when needed.
+You can create new create new versions for minor or major changes as needed.

+Non-breaking changes, or changes to an integration that do not effect the way it works, may be added at any time.
+You may change your app's branding, update the name and description of triggers, actions, and input fields to your integration at any time.

+Breaking or major changes, such as switching to a new API endpoint, changing authentication type, or rewriting an integration, require a new version and approval from our team.

+Non-breaking changes are still best to build in a new integration version so you can test the features and roll them out to a smaller subset of your Zapier integration users.
+Once you've made sure the new features work well, you can roll them out to all of your users.

+Breaking changes require a new major version of your integration.
+That requires users to re-create their Zaps with the new version of your integration.
+You can test the new version privately, as when you first built your Zapier integration.
+Once it's ready for wider use, you can promote the new integration version and depreciate the older version.
+Zapier will then mark Zaps using the older integration as _Legacy_, and will show the new version instead of the original integration when users make new Zaps.

+_→ Find how to manage versions in [Zapier Platform UI](https://platform.zapier.com/docs/versions) and [CLI](https://zapier.github.io/zapier-platform-cli/#deploying-an-app-version)

 ## How to Replace Your Zapier Integration

-If you have an integration that's usable by other people (either as invite only or pbulic), there are limitations on the types of changes that you can make in your integration, in order to avoid breaking the Zaps that your users have created on it.
+If you have an integration that's usable by other people (either as invite only or public), you will additionally need to follow our our 4-step approach to replacing your integration with a new one:

-Sometimes, there are occasions when you need to make a "major change" to an integration - either switching things to use a newer version of the endpoints/API (and thus, changing the structure of the data that's used), changing the authentication type (like switching to OAuth v2 tokens), or rewriting a Web-Builder integration using our [CLI Platform](https://zapier.github.io/zapier-platform-cli/cli.html).

-In these cases, here’s our 4-step approach to replacing your integration with a new one:

 ### 1. Reach out to our Partnerships Team